OmGoyal27/shopping-app-template/README.md

 # To-Dos

-- Make the buy button redirect to a page, which is posted with the list of items.
+- ~~Make the buy button redirect to a page, which is posted with the list of items.~~

-- Make a cart feature.
+- ~~Make a cart feature.~~
+- Add payment method integration.